priyankara88/imagerasterweb/README.md

 ## Initialize the Project with Vite

-Run the following command to create a new Vite project with React and TypeScript:
+Run the following command to create a new Vite project with React and TypeScript

 - npm create vite@latest imgerasterapp -- --template react-ts